deadmau5archive/deadmau5archive-code/README.md

 this was made for mixer and is largely a copy of v1, but with some new stuff and some stuff adjusted

+### mixer-chat-to-youtube-srv3

+takes a mixer chatlog (source.json) and coverts it to a subtitle file (proprietary youtube srv3 format) you can add to a youtube video as a chat replay